javascript-tutorial/en.javascript.info/1-js/2-first-steps/08-operators/article.md

 Before we move on, let's make a dip in the common terminology, used in the development.

 - *An operand* -- is what operators are applied to.
 For instance in multiplication `5 * 2` there are two operands: the left operand is `5`, and the right operand is `2`.
-Another word is "an argument of an operator".
+Sometimes operands are called "arguments".
-- An operator is called *unary* if it has a single operand.
+- An operator is *unary* if it has a single operand.
 For example, the unary minus `"-"` reverses the sign of the number:

     ```js run
     let x = 1;